 In my novel Jo Joe, Judith Ormand (a mixed-race Jewish woman raised by her white Christian grandparents) returns to her hometown, filled with anger and bitterness as she confronts people from her youth who hurt her, shunned her, or simply didn’t love her as she wanted/needed.
 It’s a story of prejudice and lost innocence, told from Judith’s first person view, created from within her, shaped by who she is and how she sees the world, until her history becomes a personal mythology on which she has built her life.
 She – and the people she has known — project misconceptions and expectations rather than see each other fully.
 I am pleased that Jo Joe is being used to fuel discussions about bridging the ethnic/racial divide.

 Why did I choose to make Judith multi-racial (with a father who is French, Black and Jewish, while her mother is a white American from a Christian family)?
 It’s that subconscious I was talking about earlier.
 Judith was born in my mind fully formed, right down to her name, churned forth by Story so that she was who I needed her to be for the novel that evolved out of her.
 I’ll leave it to others to psychoanalyze me why I needed Judith, why I was compelled to write Jo Joe.
 All I can say is that Judith is a soul-deep part of me, just as Joe Anderson is (the white boy who cruelly broke her heart).
 As all the characters I write are.
 Even Wayne Anderson, Joe’s violent bully brother, who comes from my deepest nightmares.

-Some might question the appropriateness of me writing in the first person of a mixed race woman.
+Some might question the appropriateness of me writing in the first person of a multi-racial woman.
 I would respond, until you know me, truly know me – and my writing – please don’t project your expectations on me.
 You might be surprised what you find under the first impression you might have of this white middle-aged middle-class Jewish woman.